Women's association football: 21st century

-A 2014 FIFA report stated that at the beginning of the 21st century, women's football, like men's football, was growing in both popularity and participation, and more professional leagues were being launched worldwide.
+A 2014 FIFA report stated that at the beginning of the 21st century, women's football was growing in both popularity and participation, and more professional leagues were being launched worldwide.
 From the inaugural FIFA Women's World Cup tournament held in 1991 to the 1,194,221 tickets sold for the 1999 Women's World Cup, visibility and support of women's professional football had increased around the globe.

 However, as in some other sports, women's pay and opportunities are lower in comparison with professional male football players.
-Both national and international women's football have far less television and media coverage than the men's equivalent.
+Both national and international women's football have far less television and media coverage than the men's equivalent, but also generally have far lower average attendances.
+This discrepancy is on-going, while research indicates some viewers are not even able to distinguish between professional women's and men's football.

+Olympique Lyonnais main rivalry is with Paris Saint-Germain, with matches between the two teams sometimes referred as the "Classique féminin".
+Paris is OL's main contender for national titles, as they finished in second place of D1 Féminine seven times.
+Lyon had never lost the D1 title to PSG until 2021 when PSG finished ahead of Lyon, and won five Coupe de France finals against Paris.
+In 2017 both teams reached the Champions League final, with Lyon beating Paris after a penalty shoot-out and winning its fourth title in the competition.

 While a number of features continue to improve, this is not the case for female coaches.
 They continue to be under-represented in a number of European women's leagues.
 However, the popularity and participation in women's football continues to grow.

-In 2022, Barcelona had the two largest reported attendances for women's football since the 1971 Women's World Cup final between Mexico and Denmark (110,000) at the Azteca Stadium, when they played Real Madrid (91,553) and Wolfsburg (91,648) at Camp Nou for the 2021–22 UEFA Women's Champions League.
+In 2022, FC Barcelona had the two largest reported attendances for women's football since the 1971 Women's World Cup final between Mexico and Denmark (110,000) at the Azteca Stadium, when they played Real Madrid (91,553) and Wolfsburg (91,648) at Camp Nou for the 2021–22 UEFA Women's Champions League.

+In April 2024, the 2023–24 A-League Women season set the record for the most attended season of any women's sport in Australian history, with the season recording a total attendance of 284,551 on 15 April 2024, and finishing with a final total attendance of 312,199.